Tobenna-Etiaba/Network-Protocols/README.md

 <img width="858" alt="Screenshot 2025-02-05 at 00 26 33" src="https://github.com/user-attachments/assets/dc3058d8-8079-4555-a9ac-fc8b33843158" />

-- DHCP(Dynamic Host Configuration Protocol) is the protocol used to assign an IP address to devices when they are first connected to the network.
-And as a result, we can use ipconfig /renew to try and get a new IP address.
+- DHCP(Dynamic Host Configuration Protocol) is the protocol used to assign an IP address to a device when first connected to the network.
+As a result, we can use ipconfig /renew to try to get a new IP address.

 <img width="1718" alt="Screenshot 2025-02-05 at 00 27 55" src="https://github.com/user-attachments/assets/38299653-1cc5-4ded-bc5c-eb6feacd69ed" />

 - In the image right above we are unable to get a new IP address by running ipconfig /renew due to the fact that the original IP address needs to be ditched.
 In order to do that you can use ipconfig /release and from there use ipconfig /renew, however the moment you type ipconfig /release the Windows VM will be disconnected so to have the two commands run successively you can type them in a textfile(notepad) and save it somewhere on the VM.

-- You can type cd in Powershell to change directory, and from there use ls(to show lists) and then type; ".\\*the name of the save textfile*.bat" (to run the commands in the saved text file)
+- You can type cd in Powershell to change directory, and from there use ls(to show lists) and then type; ".\\*the name of the saved textfile*.bat" (to run the commands in the saved text file)

 <img width="1278" alt="Screenshot 2025-02-05 at 00 36 08" src="https://github.com/user-attachments/assets/20184a99-d2ff-4cdc-b6a6-952d5053d8ed" />